Eniale00elaine/Yunqing-Li-yuli0714-Individual/README.md

 ### Distinctiveness from Others

 My prototype focuses on leveraging variations in Perlin noise values not only to drive the dynamic vibration of geometric shapes but also to govern color transformations.
-Furthermore, in Mode B, I incorporated dynamically changing cat avatars, adding a layer of whimsy and playfulness to the visual experience.
+Furthermore, in Mode B, I incorporated dynamically changing cat avatars (The cat image was drawn by myself), adding a layer of whimsy and playfulness to the visual experience.

 ### Inspiration Sources